Stephanie Vivod

 Aerospace Polymeric Materials

-Bio: Dr. Stephanie Vivod is a Research Chemical Engineer for the National Aeronautics and Space Administration (NASA) specializing in advanced polymeric materials for extreme environments.
-Dr. Vivod received her PhD in Polymer Science from the University of Akron and works at the NASA Glenn Research Center (GRC) in the Structures and Materials Division with a focus on lightweight, nano-porous polymeric materials; specifically organic, inorganic, and hybrid aerogels.
+Dr. Stephanie Vivod is a Research Chemical Engineer for the National Aeronautics and Space Administration (NASA), specializing in advanced polymeric materials for extreme environments.
+Stephanie started her career at the NASA Glenn Research Center (GRC) in in 2006 in the Materials Chemistry and Physics Branch within the Structures and Materials Division.
+Dr. Vivod received her PhD in Polymer Science from The University of Akron in Akron, Ohio and is a subject matter expert in the area of light weight, nano-porous polymeric materials; specifically, organic, inorganic and hybrid aerogels.